Cambridge MA — Charles River and Memorial Drive at dusk

 Long-Term Investors

-Cambridge's multi-family stock — averaging $587/sqft versus $955 for condos — attracts investors drawn to the city's permanent institutional demand base.
+Cambridge's multi-family stock — averaging $658/sqft versus $956/sqft for condos — attracts investors drawn to the city's permanent institutional demand base.
 Harvard and MIT create a rental floor that has historically held through economic downturns.

 Investment Analysis

 Cambridge's investment profile varies significantly by property type.
-Condos at $955/sqft and $2,931/mo average 1BR rents generate thin initial yields — the case here is appreciation and institutional permanence.
-Multi-family properties present a more favorable entry: at $587/sqft average and a 97.06% sale-to-list ratio, there is genuine room to negotiate, and the rental demand base is among the most resilient in New England.
+Condos at $956/sqft and $2,977/mo average 1BR rents generate thin initial yields — the case here is appreciation and institutional permanence.
+Multi-family properties present a more favorable entry: at $658/sqft average and a 99.62% sale-to-list ratio, there is genuine room to negotiate, and the rental demand base is among the most resilient in New England.

 East Cambridge and Cambridgeport represent the strongest multi-family opportunities — proximity to Kendall Square employment drives consistent tenant demand without the Harvard Square premium.
 The GLX at Lechmere has further improved East Cambridge's connectivity.

-Investors should also factor in the emerging supply pipeline from Cambridge's recent zoning reforms (see below), which will introduce new inventory in coming years — particularly at the condo level.
+Investors should also factor in the emerging supply pipeline from Cambridge's recent zoning reforms (see below), which will introduce new inventory in coming years — particularly at the condo level, where months of supply has already climbed to 3.36.

 Best entry sub-marketEast Cambridge / MF